lmrshare/lmrshare.github.io/_posts/2018-08-11-Effective-CPP.md

 ```
 ___Item 7:___ Chapter 2 Declare destructors virtual in polymorphic base classes

+>* the generated destructor is non-virtual, unless it's for a class inheriting from a base class that itself declares a virtual destructor.
 >* The purpose of virtual functions is to allow customization of derived class implementations
 >* Any class with virtual functions should almost certainly have a virtual destructor.
 If a class does not contain virtual functions, that often indicates it is not meant to